-Checking the chain, rear sprocket and engine sprocket
+Checking the chain, rear sprocket, engine sprocket and chain guide

 - Check the rear sprocket and engine sprocket for wear. - " If the rear sprocket or engine sprocket is worn: - Replace the rear sprocket or engine sprocket.

 The rear sprocket, engine sprocket and chain should always be changed together.